tmokmss/bedrock-pr-reviewer/README.md

 Example:

-> /reviewbot Please generate a test plan for this file.
+> @prsidekick Please generate a test plan for this file.

 Note: A review comment is a comment made on a diff or a file in the pull request.